robertfischer3/spring_crypto_watcher/README.md

 # Spring Crypto Watcher

+### Executive Summary
-The Django app, Spring Crypto Watcher makes use of Binance API rest services and websockets to
+The Django app, Spring Crypto Watcher, makes use of Binance API rest services and websockets to display rest data and real-time streaming data from
+Binance API websockets.

 This README.MD describes the Spring Crypto Watcher Final Project.
 The project consists of these main areas: